Mike Jones (wide receiver, born 1992): Professional career

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

 Due to his Canadian citizenship, Jones was eligible to be drafted by Canadian Football League teams.
-He was drafted in the third round, 18th overall by the Hamilton Tiger-Cats in the 2016 CFL Draft and he signed with the team on May 27, 2016.
+He was drafted in the third round, 18th overall by the Hamilton Tiger-Cats in the 2016 CFL draft and he signed with the team on May 27, 2016.
 Jones was eased into the league during his rookie season by contributing as a special teamer, returning 6 kickoffs for 98 yards and one punt for 55 yards, as well as catching 2 passes on offense as a depth receiver.
 During the 2017 season, Jones' use on offense increased, although he was suspended for two games.
 In his first game back, Jones caught his first professional touchdown pass courtesy of a Jeremiah Masoli pass, and a June Jones challenge to overturn the call from incomplete to complete.
 The play occurred with Jones' 19-month-old son in attendance.

 The 2018 season would be a breakout year for Jones, who developed a chemistry with now full-time starter and the Eastern Division's Most Outstanding Player candidate Masoli.
 Jones turned 49 catches into 841 yards and three scores, in addition to playing in his first playoff games, catching another touchdown.
 Jones' contributions were especially important to the Tiger-Cat's postseason goals given the season ending injuries to receivers Brandon Banks, Jalen Saunders, Chris Williams, and Terrence Toliver, as well as first overall draft pick Mark Chapman not reporting to the team.
 With a head coaching change and the emergence of Most Outstanding Rookie nominee Jaelon Acklin combined with the season ending injury to Masoli in 2019, Jones saw less use, but still provided quality depth for the Division Champion Tiger-cats who set the franchise record for wins in a season.
 During the 107th Grey Cup, Jones was unable to catch a deep pass, suffering an injury which turned out to be a torn labrum; despite the injury, Jones finished the game, a Ti-Cats loss.
 The defender in coverage was ironically also named Mike Jones, who had also caused the injury to Brandon Banks earlier in the game.